AST0008/kv_server/README.md

 allocation) across multiple sequences, keeping GPU utilization high.
 Measured 5.5x throughput improvement on this hardware.

+The current loop admits new requests between tokens, instead of holding the batch closed until `pipeline()` returned.
+A new arrival can join a batch that is already generating, up to 8 sequences.

 **Why asyncio.Queue for request management?**
 Decouples HTTP handling from GPU execution.
 FastAPI accepts new connections while the GPU is busy, rather than blocking